neon-bindings/neon/README.md

 # Example

-See the [neon-demo](https://github.com/dherman/neon-demo) repository for a simple but complete example of a native Rust/[Neon](https://github.com/dherman/neon) module using `rust-bindings`.
+See the [neon-demo](https://github.com/dherman/neon-demo) repository for a simple but complete example of a native Rust/[Neon](https://github.com/dherman/neon) module built with `neon-bridge`.

 # Usage